Dan McGalliard

-Dan McGalliardJames Daniel McGalliard July 7, 1940 - February 18, 2021 was an inventor and innovator of products and processes throughout a wide range of applications.
+James Daniel McGalliard (July 7, 1940 – February 18, 2021), was an inventor and innovator of products and processes throughout a wide range of applications.

 He became an industrialist during California’s electronic boom, where he developed inventions such as fluid sensitive micro-electrical switching circuitry and a patent for nylon hose.

 Solidstat

 Dan McGalliard was the inventor of the Solidstat, a single mount electrical control assembly, and issued a U.S. patent February 8, 1978.
 The Solidstat is widely used for: resistance heater control, lighting control, motor speed control, pipe heating, tank & kettle heating, laminating press heater control, and medical equipment involving heating, lighting, and temperature controls.
 A single mounting connection at the potentiometer bushing not only mechanically mounts all of the elements but additionally provides a heat sink connection for the circuit.
 At the same time, the use of a printed circuit board in the combination permits automated assembly and soldering which substantially reduced the cost of the circuit.